neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 ## Sparse Transfer Learning YOLOv8m Onto COCO128

-Let's try a step-by-step example of Sparse Transfer Learning YOLOv8m onto the COCO128 dataset.
+The following is a step-by-step example of Sparse Transfer Learning YOLOv8m onto the COCO128 dataset.

 To run sparse transfer learning, you first need to create/select a sparsification recipe.
 For sparse transfer, you need a recipe that instructs SparseML to maintain sparsity during training and to quantize the model over the final epochs.